tomdu3/brain-tumor-detector/README.md

 </details>

+## Hypotheses - Considerations and Validations

+The initial hypotheses for the project, centered around the potential of machine learning (ML) in analyzing brain MRI scans, were as follows:

+1. **Visual Differentiation Hypothesis:** It was strongly believed that differences between healthy brains and those with tumors could be visually discerned in MRI scans.
+Even with low-resolution images, it was hypothesized that filtering and comparing the average tumor scan against a healthy brain scan would reveal distinguishable shade differences.

+2. **Deep Learning Classification Hypothesis:** A deep learning model, particularly one using a convolutional neural network (CNN) architecture, was expected to accurately classify brain MRI images as either having a tumor or not.
+The use of data augmentation techniques was anticipated to enhance the model's ability to generalize.

+The validation process for these hypotheses involved:

+- Graphical evaluation of the model's performance, including monitoring accuracy and loss across training epochs.
+- Testing the model's effectiveness through the use of a confusion matrix.

+However, upon validation, the ML model faced challenges:

+1. **Ambiguity in Visual Differentiation:** In instances where the difference between healthy and tumor-affected scans wasn't pronounced, the model struggled to make accurate distinctions.

+2. **Insufficient Performance Metrics:** The accuracy and F1 scores of the model did not meet the predefined thresholds, indicating that the model was not yet ready for approval in its current state.

+As a result, while the project showed promise, further refinement and testing of the ML model are necessary to achieve the desired level of accuracy in differentiating between healthy and tumor-affected brain MRI scans.

+One of the conclusions is that the dataset for the project didn't contain enough data to build a solid ML model.
+The MRI images were only of the axial view (top view) of the brain, whilst the other views (saggital, coronal and back view) were missing.
+I believe that with complete data, the ML model would have a greater success.

 ## Dashboard Design
 - This project is presented through a Streamlit dashboard web application that consists of five app pages.
 The client can effortlessly navigate through these pages using the interactive menu located on the left side of the page, as depicted below.